MileHacker Logo

 Budget Eateries & Street Food

 Street food vendors are abundant in markets and busy thoroughfares.
-Small local restaurants and cafes feature budget-kid-friendly meals.
+Small local restaurants and cafes feature budget-meals suitable for families.

 • Very affordable local meals.